intsystems/DataMetaMap/PLAN.md

 - **Technical Report**
   Document the methodology, experimental setup, and findings in a comprehensive technical report.

 - **User and Developer Documentation**
+  Description (done by Papay Ivan)
-  Create detailed documentation for users and contributors, including setup guides and API references.
-In this task we should create github.io page where user can find documentation for all classes and their methods.
-Github.io page must have headers for functions and links to their each source code.
+      - create detailed documentation for users and contributors, including setup guides and API references
+      - create github.io page where user can find documentation for all classes and their methods
+      - Github.io page must have headers for functions and links to their each source code.

 - **Demo Examples and Blog Post**
   Prepare example notebooks or scripts demonstrating real-world use cases, and write an explanatory blog post highlighting project value and insights.